hanifnazari/Elvira/README.md

 # Elvira

-<p>Elvira is a project at Halmstad University by 3 engineering students.
+<p>Elvira is a project at Halmstad University.

+Project contributors

+Hanif Nazari - software

+Tobias Hansson - software

+Marko Stozinic - hardware

 The task was to setup a system to wirelessly control servo engines on a robot.
 The solution is a rasberry pi running a webserver through witch the user gives input.